dogmaticcentral/progesterone/README.md

 Most of clunkyness in the pipeline comes from treating the UCSC and local info in different ways.
 Register any new data into a local database as the first step, perhaps removing the need for the raw _data folder entirely.

+Get rid of CrossModule.py and use cmmodule directly.